Nightcall (song)

-"Nightcall" is a song by French electro house artist Kavinsky, released as a single in 2010.
-It was produced with Daft Punk's Guy-Manuel de Homem-Christo and mixed by electronic artist Sebastian.
-It features Lovefoxxx, lead singer of Brazilian band CSS, on vocals and includes remixes by Xavier de Rosnay, Jackson and his Computer Band and Breakbot.
+"Nightcall" is a french song by electro house artist Kavinsky, released as a single in 2010.
+It was produced with Daft Punk's Guy-Manuel de Homem-Christo, mixed by electronic artist SebastiAn and sung by Brazilian singer Lovefoxxx.
+The song was performed live at the closing ceremony of the 2024 Paris Summer Olympics in August 2024 and featured Belgian singer Angèle on lead vocals as well as French band Phoenix.

+History

+The 2010 single features Lovefoxxx, lead singer of Brazilian band CSS, on vocals and includes remixes by Xavier de Rosnay, Jackson and His Computerband and Breakbot.
 The track was used in the title sequence for the film Drive, directed by Nicolas Winding Refn and starring Ryan Gosling and Carey Mulligan.
 "Nightcall" was included on Kavinsky's debut studio album, OutRun (2013).

+Kavinsky performed the song with Angèle and Phoenix at the 2024 Summer Olympics closing ceremony on 11 August 2024.
+A studio version of this cover was released on 20 September 2024.